donishadsmith/neurocaps/docs/introduction.rst

 Main features for ``CAP`` includes:
 -----------------------------------

-- **Optimal Cluster Size Identification:** Perform the silhouette or elbow method to identify the optimal cluster size, saving the optimal model as an attribute.
+- **Optimal Cluster Size Identification:** Perform the Davies Bouldin, Silhouette, Elbow, or Variance Ratio criterions to identify the optimal cluster size, saving the optimal model as an attribute.
-- **Parallel Processing:** Use parallel processing, when using the silhouette or elbow method, by specifying the number of CPU cores in the ``n_cores`` parameter in the ```get_caps()`` method.
+- **Parallel Processing:** Use parallel processing, when using the Davies Bouldin, Silhouette, Elbow, or Variance Ratio criterions by specifying the number of CPU cores in the ``n_cores`` parameter in the ```get_caps()`` method.
   *Note:* If you are using an HPC, remember to allocate the appropriate amount of CPU cores with your workload manager.
 For instance in slurm use ``#SBATCH --cpus-per-task=10`` if you intend to use 10 cores.
 - **Grouping:** Perform CAPs analysis for entire sample or groups of subject IDs (using the ``groups`` parameter when initializing the ``CAP`` class).
-K-means clustering, silhouette and elbow methods, and plotting are done for each group when specified.
+K-means clustering, all cluster selection methods (Davies Bouldin, Silhouette, Elbow, or Variance Ratio criterions), and plotting are done for each group when specified.
 - **CAP Visualization:** Visualize the CAPs as outer products or heatmaps, with options to use subplots to reduce the number of individual plots, as well as save.
   Refer to the `documentation <https://neurocaps.readthedocs.io/en/latest/generated/neurocaps.analysis.CAP.html#neurocaps.analysis.CAP.caps2plot>`_ for the ``caps2plot()`` method in the ``CAP`` class for available ``**kwargs`` arguments and parameters to modify plots.
 - **Save CAPs as NifTIs:** Convert the atlas used for parcellation to a stat map and saves them (``caps2niftis``).